gwb84/GCD_coure_project/README.md

 The y data set is converted from level numbers to activity descriptions

 For each of the six activities, the expected values of the measurement means and standard deviations are computed
 These results are stored in a data frame with descriptive row and column names.
-The resulting tidy data is saved to a .csv file
+The resulting tidy data is saved to a .csv file called x_tidy.csv

 ### x_tidy.csv